tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 FUNC::ARGs within the label stack or after the Bottom of Stack to support the equivalent of FUNC::ARG in SRv6 as described in {{?RFC8986}}.

-## Application Aware Networking (APN)
+## Application Aware Networking

 Application-aware Networking (APN) as described in
-{{?I-D.li-apn-problem-statement-usecases}} allows application-aware information (i.e., APN attribute) including APN identification (ID) and/or APN parameters (e.g.  network performance requirements) to be encapsulated at network edge devices and carried in packets traversing an APN domain in order to facilitate service provisioning, perform fine-granularity traffic steering and network resource adjustment.
-To support APN in MPLS networks, mechanisms are needed to hold the APN attribute.
+{{?I-D.li-apn-problem-statement-usecases}} allows application-aware information (i.e., APN attributes) including APN identification (ID) and/or APN parameters (e.g.  network performance requirements) to be encapsulated at network edge devices and carried in packets traversing an APN domain.

+The APN data is carried in packets to facilitate service provisioning, perform fine-granularity traffic steering and network resource adjustment.
+To support APN in MPLS networks, mechanisms are needed to carry such APN data in MPLS encapsulated packets.

 # Co-existence of Usecases